-The ripening process: Understanding the molecular mechanisms responsible for the genetic regulation of fleshy fruit is a major objective for fruit improvement.
-Fleshy Fruits are divided into two main categories depending on whether the ripening process is controlled or not by the gaseous phytohormone Ethylene.
+The ripening process: Understanding the molecular mechanisms responsible for the genetic regulation of fleshy fruits is a major objective of current research for fruit improvement.
+Fleshy Fruits are divided into two main categories depending on whether the ripening process is controlled or not by the gaseous phytohormone "ethylene".
 Climacteric fruits such as tomato, apple, pear, and banana are characterized by a ripening-associated increase of respiration and the production of ethylene.
 By contrast, non-climacteric fruits, such as grape, orange, strawberry and pineapple lack this ethylene-associated respiratory peak.
-The signaling pathways that drive the ripening process in this last class of fruits remain elusive although the combined action of ABA (Abscisic Acid), auxin, and sugar is suspected to be instrumental to the ripening initiation.
-In our lab, we use grape and strawberry as non-climacteric model to characterize the influence of these different plant growth regulators (ABA, auxin and sugar) with a particular focus on regulatory genes that trigger the major genetic reprogramming associated with the entry of grape berries to the ripening.
+The signaling pathways that drive the ripening process in the non-climacteric fruits remain elusive although the combined action of ABA (Abscisic Acid), auxin, and sugar is suspected to be instrumental to the ripening initiation.
+In our lab, we use grape and strawberry as non-climacteric model to characterize the influence of these different plant growth regulators with a particular focus on regulatory genes that trigger the major genetic reprogramming associated with the entry of grape berries to the ripening.

 - We are currently validating the function of a regulatory gene Auxin Response Factor 4 or VitviARF4, part of the auxin signaling.
 This gene could be important to determine the timing of ripening initiation in grape berry.
 We delve into its role as main driver of gene regulation and its putative role as protein partner interacting with other ripening-related proteins such as ABA and sugar-related proteins.
 We are currently conducting gain and loss-of-function studies using the microvine system combined to an inducible promoter to induce or silence VitviARF4 and verify in the impact of altered expression on fruit composition.